This post is a good continuation of the post we had earlier about creating an Azure ADDS instance. You can check out the post on the following link.

 The two IP Addresses above represent the private addresses of our Azure ADDS instance.

-The next thing is to configure Active Directory Domains and Trusts.
+The next thing is to configure is Active Directory Domains and Trusts.
 To set this up, right-click on our Active Directory Domains and Trusts in the console, select properties, select trusts, and click on creating a new trust.

 We then define our out-going trust with the forest domain, trust password, and the DNS servers for our on-premises domain and save the new trust.